heroku/kafka-packaging-scripts/README.md

 > **OS X 10.11 (El Capitan) users**: There exists a known NFS-related issue that will require your intervention.
 > See the note on synced folders in the Troubleshooting section below.

+> **Linux users**: Make sure to install and start the `nfs-kernel-server` prior to `vagrant up`.
+> Newer Ubuntu and Debian systems dont support NFS version 3, if this is the case remove the 'vers=3' mount option from Vagrantfile and reprovision.

 Our [Vagrant setup](Vagrantfile) uses [NFS for synced folders](http://docs.vagrantup.com/v2/synced-folders/nfs.html)